notbenh/euler_bench/README.md

 cd into the git checkout

-run 'perl Makefile.PL'.
+    cd euler_bench
-  You will want to answer 'yes' to installing dependencies if you want the included comparison scripts to work.
+    perl Makefile.PL # answer yes to installing deps if you want comparison scripts to work make installdeps

-run 'make installdeps'
-  This should use CPANPLUS or CPAN to install the necessary prerequisite modules for running the comparison scripts.

 Or if you have cpanminus (you should), then just type: